masataka123/AGCG_Osaka_2026/index.md

 If you have any questions concerning this conference, please contact Masataka Iwai (masataka[at]math.sci.osaka-u.ac.jp).

-## Supports 1 (the University of Osaka)
+## Supports
-This conference is supported by "Global Academic Collaboration Program" in the University of Osaka.
+- 2024 Asian Young Scientist Fellowship (Fujita)

-## Supports 2 (KAKENHI)
+- "Global Academic Collaboration Program" in the University of Osaka.
+(Iwai)
 - JSPS KAKENHI 22K13907 Grant-in-Aid for Early Career Scientists.
 (Iwai)

 ## Links